 Hotels are usually clean and their staff, at least in major cities, generally speak English and/or Italian.
 Outside the big cities, hotels are less common.

-If, for any reason, you find nowhere to sleep, the Albanian people have always been known for their hospitality, and will treat you like royalty as you stay with them.
+If for any reason, you find nowhere to sleep, the Albanian people have always been known for their hospitality and will treat you like royalty as you stay with them.

 There are several ways to get around Albania: the most common are minibuses or Furgons.
 Buses are easily accessible and cheap, and you can also take trains where you can book tickets in advance.
 This is a convenient way to walk around there.
-Finally, taxis are yellow in color and have a public counter.
+Finally, taxis are yellow and have a public counter.

 You can buy a local sim card for 600 Lek (about 5.37$).
-You need to provide ID (passport) and give an address in Albania.
+You need to provide an ID (passport) and give an address in Albania.

 Getting There Tirana’s ‘Mother Teresa’ International Airport is located just 15 minutes away from the city.
-It is served by numerous European flag carriers such as British Airways, Alitalia, Lufthansa, Austrian.
-A new, larger and modern terminal was opened in 2007.
+It is served by numerous European flag carriers such as British Airways, Alitalia, Lufthansa, and Austrian.
+A new, larger and more modern terminal was opened in 2007.